andrewkandzuba/openexchange-jobbeacon-ai/README.md

 # openexchange-jobbeacon-ai-web-svc
-The REST API service for the basic
+The REST API service for the basic feature of Job Beacon AI Platform.